 Any student who violates this shall be subject to disciplinary actions by the Office of Student Life.

-Student Newsletter
+Student e-Newsletter

 Purpose

-Hereby establishes the agreement between BCSGA and the BC Office of Student Life, and the BC Marketing and Public Relations Office for establishing an alternative method and format where announcements can be publicized to the campus community on a continuous basis.
+Hereby establishes the agreement between BCSGA and the BC Office of Student Life for establishing an alternative method and format where announcements can be publicized to the campus community on a continuous basis.

 Hereby establishes the “Renegade Pulse” as the student newsletter maintained by the Office of Student Life.